craftercms/docs/source/reference/modules/deployer/index.rst

 """"""""""""""""""
 Git Pull Processor
 """"""""""""""""""
-Processor that clones/pulls a remote Git repository into a local path in the filesystem.
+Processor that clones/pulls a remote Git repository into a local path on the filesystem.

 .. note:: This needs to be the first processor in the pipeline